-Switchgrass - Is a warm season perennial to help with the summer slump of cool season varieties.
-Panicum virgatum, commonly known as switchgrass, is a perennial warm season bunchgrass native to North America, where it occurs naturally from 55°N latitude in Canada southwards into the United States and Mexico.
+Switchgrass - Is a warm-season perennial to help with the summer slump of cool-season varieties.
+Panicum virgatum, commonly known as switchgrass, is a perennial warm-season bunchgrass native to North America, where it occurs naturally from 55°N latitude in Canada southward into the United States and Mexico.

 Duo Festolium - Is like ryegrass, but better!
 It combines the quick establishment, high feed value, production, and palatability of perennial tetraploid ryegrass with the extra persistence and summer productivity of meadow fescue.
 Duo has a high sugar content that is easily digestible, allowing animals to gain a high-energy ratio for milk/meat conversion.

-Bluegrass - Bluegrass is a high quality grass that is well adapted to the Virginia soils.
-It is a versatile grass which can be used for pasture, seed, sod, turf and hay.
+Bluegrass - Bluegrass is a high-quality grass that is well adapted to the Virginia soils.
+It is a versatile grass that can be used for pasture, seed, sod, turf, and hay.

 Starfire II Clover - Starfire II is an exciting new medium red clover that was bred for multiple harvesting for multiple years.
 Starfire II combines high yield, improved persistence, a strong disease package and the ability to be cut three to four times per year.
 It is an excellent choice for top dairy or beef producers.
 Click here for a tech sheet on Starfire II Red Clover.